Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Thermodynamics of RNAdS black hole and the free energy landscape

-In Fig.1, $(a)$ and $(b)$ show the radius $r$ dependence of the Hawking temperature $T_H$ when $P<P_c$ and $P>P_c$.
-Thus, under the condition $P<P_c$, when we choose a fixed value of $T_H$ satisfying $T_{min}<T_H<T_{max}$, there are three on-shell solutions to the stationary Einstein field equation, we can denote them as the small, the intermediate and the large black holes according to their corresponding horizon size $r$.

-On the free energy landscape, the free energy of the system is defined as a continuous function of the order parameter~\cite{AL,AM}.
-In general, we can choose the radius of the AdS black hole as the order parameter and assume a canonical ensemble which is composed of various black hole spacetime states with different radii at the specific temperature~\cite{AE,AL,AM}.
+On the free energy landscape, the free energy of the system is defined as a continuous function of the order parameter.
+It is necessary to introduce a series of off-shell states for the study of the black hole phase transition dynamics.
+In general, we can choose the radius of the AdS black hole as the order parameter and assume a canonical ensemble which is composed of various black hole spacetime states with different radii at the specific temperature~\cite{AE,AL,AM,BI,BJ}.
 This includes all the possible states appearing during the phase transition.
 These states are characterized by the different black hole radii.
-Expect for the small, the intermediate and the large black holes, all the other states are off-shell and do not obey the stationary Einstein field equation.
+Except for the small, the thermodynamic transition and the large black holes, all the other states are off-shell and do not obey the stationary Einstein field equation.
+In fact, the off-shell black hole states are unstable transients resulting from the classical thermal fluctuations of the black hole spacetimes.
+They are important in characterizing the free energy landscape of the black hole space time instead of the isolated stable black hole phases.
+Although the off-shell states are intermediate transient and unstable, they are still significant as a bridge connecting between the stable black hole phases reflected by the dominant phase transition paths as illustrated in Fig.~\ref{fgIP}, where the associated dynamics of the phase transition is explicitly shown (This will be illustrated in detail in the next section).
+In the recent research, it was found that there is a lower bound for the order parameter which corresponds to the extremal black hole~\cite{CF}.
+We denote the lower bound of the order parameter as $r_{ex}$.